Nhorning/ConSenseAI/README.md

 A multi-model Grok Alternative for X
-It combines answers from ChatGPT, Grok, and Claude to respond to message it is tagged in.
+It combines answers from ChatGPT, Grok, and Claude to respond to messages it is tagged in.

 To Run:
 1. Purchase X API and OpenAI, XAI API, and Grok keys.